Introduction: How long has it been since you were “truly busy”?

 Participate in online courses or community activities;

-Try side jobs or volunteer work to regain a sense of achievement.
+Try side jobs or volunteer services to regain a sense of achievement.

-3. Maintain social connections: Don't shut yourself off
+3. Maintain social connections: don't shut yourself away

 Meet and chat with friends regularly;